bhauman/figwheel-main/docs/tutorial.md

 ```

 If you try this you will notice that the `:log-syntax-error-style
 :concise` configuration still works.
+This configuration will now take
+effect without out the need to specify it in any build files.

-It is important to note that the
+It is important to note that the **metadata** configuration that you
-**metadata** configuration that you add to your build files will
+add to your build files will override the configuration in
-override the configuration in `figwheel-main.edn`
+`figwheel-main.edn`

 ## Packaging up a single compiled artifact for production